djangify/ai-marketing2/README.md

 2. Assets are processed to extract text content
 3. User creates or imports prompts
 4. Content generation combines assets with prompts
-5. Generated content can be analyzed for SEO optimization
+5. Generated content can be analysed for SEO optimisation
 6. User can download, edit or further refine content

 ## Installation